Learn how Matthias Walkner built the self-efficacy that drove his Dakar win

 Walkner also reveals in the episode that it’s his mindset that enables him to regularly challenge for victories at one of the longest and toughest stage races in motorsport.

-In a race where your “hardest competitor is the open desert”, it’s not always the fastest who are winning, as kilometre-after-kilometre there are things outside of your control that need overcoming.
+In a race where your “hardest competitor is the open desert,” it’s not always the fastest who are winning, as kilometer-after-kilometer there are things outside of your control that need overcoming.

 I know that my 100 percent is enough to win